 If you have suffered due to medical malpractice in the state of Utah, don’t hesitate to contact the personal injury attorneys at Jardine Law Offices now.

 People across Salt Lake City turn to their medical providers every day for advice and information.
 In many instances, patients suffer from illnesses and ailments that impact their health and wellbeing.
 Although we hope our doctors and nurses always have our best interests in mind that is not always the case.
 In fact, statistics from 2015 show that 15 out of every 100,000 Utah residents were involved in a medical malpractice lawsuit.
 In terms of the frequency of medical malpractice lawsuits, Utah ranks 42nd.

-Regrettably, we are not alone in dealing with these issues.
 There are many instances where patients suffer irreversible damage at the hands of healthcare providers.
 Every year, accidents involving medical negligence claim the lives of more than 225,000 people.
 Hundreds of thousands more are left with severe injuries that require further medical treatment.

 These incidents are often preventable, yet we continue to witness the overwhelming consequences that victims and their families are forced to endure.
 Given the frequency and severity of these incidents, it is crucial that victims seek legal guidance from a qualified and knowledgeable medical malpractice attorney as soon as possible should they suffer injuries during operating, due to being provided the wrong medication, or as a result of another type of medical malpractice.

 Over the years, our team at Jardine Law Offices has fought aggressively to ensure the legal rights of victims are protected after being harmed due to medical malpractice.
 Our team provides each client with individualized representation that accurately reflects their best interests.